Essenceia/blake2_asic/docs/info.md

 Then, start the 64 data transfer cycles during which:
 - `valid_i` is set to `1`
-- `ctrl_i[1:0]` is set to `1` if this is the first data transfer cycle of the first block, `3` if this is the last data transfer cycle of the last block, else it is set to `2`
+- `cmd_i[1:0]` is set to :
+  - `1` if this is the first data transfer cycle of the first block
+  - `3` if this is the last data transfer cycle of the last block
+  - `2` by default
 - `data_i[7:0]` contains the current data byte

 The `ready_v_o` signal indicates the accelerator is ready to receive data.
 In order to improve performance, users can skip waiting for this signal to be re-asserted between each byte transfer and can safely proceed with sending the entire block as soon as the `ready_v_o` signal is observed at `1`.

-This optimization has a limitation: since it takes 2 clock cycles for the new value of `ready_v_o` to be written on the output pin, users employing this optimization must guarantee at least a 30ns gap (for 66MHz) between the end of the previous block write and the evaluation of the next `ready_v_o` signal.
+⚠️ Critical Timing Requirement: When using the optimization, since it takes 2 clock cycles for the new value of `ready_v_o` to be written on the output pin, users must guarantee at least a 30ns gap (for 66MHz) between the end of the previous block write and the evaluation of the next `ready_v_o` signal.
 The current firmware guarantees such a gap.

 #### Single Block Example